ayatokura/ai-openscale/wos-fairness-ovr.md

   ![example of training data](images/wos-fairness-age-training.png)

 - **Debiased**: The output of the debiasing algorithm after processing the runtime and perturbed data.
-Selecting the **De-biased** radio button shows you the changes in the de-biased model, versus the model in production.
+Selecting the **debiased** radio button shows you the changes in the debiased model, versus the model in production.
 The chart reflects the improved outcome status for groups.

    Take note of the following debiased details: